Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_timers_func.md

 Write `val` into the CCRX register (capture/compare value).

-*The following functions are atomic, i.e. they use bit-band aliases for maximum speed*
+*Most of the following functions are atomic, i.e. they use bit-band aliases for maximum speed*

 * void **CC1output (uint8_t bit)**
 * void **CC1output (uint8_t bit)**